AffectAgent: Collaborative Multi-Agent Reasoning for Retrieval-Augmented Multimodal Emotion Recognition: Experiments

 \subsection{Main Results across Different MLLMs}

 Table~\ref{tab:full_modality_marag} reports the full-modality results across different MLLM backbones.
 AffectAgent consistently improves all compared models on MER-UniBench, covering Basic Emotion Recognition, Sentiment Analysis, and Fine-grained Emotion Recognition.
-The gains are observed in both overall mean scores and most individual datasets, demonstrating its broad compatibility with diverse multimodal large language models and effectiveness for multimodal emotion reasoning.
+The gains are observed in both overall mean scores and most individual datasets, demonstrating its broad compatibility with diverse multimodal LLMs and effectiveness for multimodal emotion reasoning.

 The improvements are pronounced on general-purpose MLLMs, including Video-LLaMA, VideoChat, ChatBridge, Video-LLaMA2 and PandaGPT.
 Compared with stronger backbones, these models benefit more from AffectAgent, with mean scores increasing from 32.37 to 38.75, 34.01 to 40.15, 35.24 to 42.03, 35.99 to 42.74, and 52.92 to 58.66, respectively.
 Similar gains are observed across Basic Emotion Recognition, Sentiment Analysis, and Fine-grained Emotion Recognition, indicating that AffectAgent is especially effective for general-purpose MLLMs with lower performance.